japila-books/spark-sql-internals/docs/spark-sql-HashedRelationBroadcastMode.md

 # HashedRelationBroadcastMode

-`HashedRelationBroadcastMode` is a link:spark-sql-BroadcastMode.adoc[BroadcastMode] that `BroadcastHashJoinExec` uses for the link:spark-sql-SparkPlan-BroadcastHashJoinExec.adoc#requiredChildDistribution[required output distribution of child operators].
+`HashedRelationBroadcastMode` is a spark-sql-BroadcastMode.md[BroadcastMode] that `BroadcastHashJoinExec` uses for the spark-sql-SparkPlan-BroadcastHashJoinExec.md#requiredChildDistribution[required output distribution of child operators].

 [[creating-instance]]
 [[key]]
-`HashedRelationBroadcastMode` takes build-side join keys (as link:expressions/Expression.md[Catalyst expressions]) when created.
+`HashedRelationBroadcastMode` takes build-side join keys (as expressions/Expression.md[Catalyst expressions]) when created.

 [[canonicalized]]
-`HashedRelationBroadcastMode` gives a copy of itself with <<key, keys>> canonicalized when requested for a link:spark-sql-BroadcastMode.adoc#canonicalized[canonicalized] version.
+`HashedRelationBroadcastMode` gives a copy of itself with <<key, keys>> canonicalized when requested for a spark-sql-BroadcastMode.md#canonicalized[canonicalized] version.

 === [[transform]] `transform` Method